 We believe one of the exterior walls of the original house was the front wall of the room just off the kitchen, where one of the chimneys is located.
 The front door of the house at this point may have been where the kitchen stove is now.
 The was access to the house from a path through to Locust Lane.

-At some point, the south side of the house (towards town) was sheathed in aluminum siding, straight over the old shingles.
+At some point, the south side of the house (towards town) was sheathed in aluminium siding, straight over the old shingles.
 This will eventually be taken off and the house re-shingled after we re-wire, re-plumb and insulate.
 We are looking for a way to do this from the outside rather than taking down all the walls inside as we’d like to retain as much of the original lath and horsehair plaster as we can.

 We think at least part of this room was an original kitchen.
-Apparently there was a door to the left of the stove – you can see where it would have been from the outside, if you look up to the roof peak then down to the ground it was likely to have been along that line, roughly where the stone bedroom meets the old house.
+Apparently, there was a door to the left of the stove – you can see where it would have been from the outside, if you look up to the roof peak then down to the ground it was likely to have been along that line, roughly where the stone bedroom meets the old house.
 That may have been the original front door.

 No idea why they fitted the kitchen units so close to the bathroom and left a gap at the other end – maybe a special deal on cabinets and this was the only way to work them in?
-We’ve added a plumbed in dishwasher and a microwave which makes it a more convenient kitchen space.
+We've added a plumbed in a dishwasher and microwave which makes it a more convenient kitchen space.

-It’s also odd that the south side of the house has so few windows – another anomaly we will remedy eventually so that we can make best use of passive solar heat.
+It’s also odd that the south side of the house has so few windows – another anomaly we will remedy eventually so that we can make the best use of passive solar heat.

 Downstairs shower room

-We understand from a relative of the Rabbits that this room was originally a larder – if you look to the left and right of the shower stall at the top, you’ll see two shelf supports that weren’t taken out when the bathroom was created.
+We understand from a relative of the Rabbitts that this room was originally a larder - if you look to the left and right of the shower stall at the top, you’ll see two shelf supports that weren’t taken out when the bathroom was created.
 Annoyingly, they must have thought that having sinks in every room was enough and that one wasn’t needed here or in the other bathroom off the kitchen.

-This is not a successful conversion and we won’t be keeping this shower room, but it is clean and has an excellent water saving nozzle.
+This is not a successful conversion and we won’t be keeping this shower room, but it is clean and has an excellent water-saving nozzle.
 Because of the lovely outdoor shower, we don’t use this one too often.
 When you do shower here, you’ll want to keep the window open as there isn’t a fan.

 The original staircase remains are encased over the tub and if you go into the storeroom cupboard off the kitchen (sorry – locked when the house is rented out), you see traces of the very steep staircase on the wall.
 If you climb up on a ladder in the storeroom, you can see several of the original steps that were never removed when the rest of the staircase was taken out.
 Was this a bathroom originally?
 Was there also an outhouse?
 By 1900, new homes were often built with indoor plumbing but we aren’t sure how common this was on Martha’s Vineyard at that time

-This may remain a bathroom, with a new laundry and mud room built next door.
+This may remain a bathroom, with a new laundry and mudroom built next door.
 We’re definitely keeping and refurbishing the footed tub.

 Adjacent to the kitchen, this was probably the original parlour – it still has the plate rail along the top of the wall (we will be keeping this) as well as the original 1900 windows which we’ve restored and treated with linseed oil.
 For warmth, we’ll install secondary glazing which can be removed in summer.
-It also looks as though there was a wood burning stove in this room, that shared a flue with the kitchen stove.
+It also looks as though there was a wood-burning stove in this room, that shared a flue with the kitchen stove.
 You can see the chimney in the basement and on the roof – but no fireplaces exist at the moment.